NUCLEAR AND PARTICLE PHYSICS - 2022/3

 Formative assessment and feedback

 Verbal feedback is given in the weekly tutorial sessions.
-Written feedback is given through the laboratory diary marking.
+The mid-semester test has feedback included, according to the student answers, and is discussed in class.
+Written feedback is given through the laboratory presentation, report and diary marking.

 - give a basic understanding of why some nuclei are stable and others are radioactive and why they decay in the ways that they do.